 I realised (finally) that I’m sick of looking wistfully at all those 20 year olds on Instagram hiking all the trails, climbing every mountain, having all the bloody fun (but good on them!).
 (Why not follow 10 Mile Hike on IG instead?!)
 I want some of that too, thanks.
 I bet you do too.
 The trouble is, I hear you say, that means getting out of that cosy comfort zone.
 And that’s scary as.
 Yes, it is.
 And it’s worth it.
 100%.

-I’ve been pushing myself out of my comfort zone for years now (safely of course – but I always want more), and it makes me feel alive, because there’s no better way to experience the world than by hiking through it.
+I’ve been pushing myself out of my comfort zone for years now and it makes me feel alive, because there’s no better way to experience the world than by hiking through it.
 And doing it solo is the bees knees for me.

-What about you though, you must be hankering for adventure too else you’d have jumped ship by now!
-What sort of adventure do you want – and more to the point what’s stopping you?
+What about you though, you must be hankering for new adventures too, else you’d have jumped ship by now!
+What sort of adventures do you want?

 So, are you ready to get out of that comfort zone, you awesome woman you?

 Come on then, get your hiking boots on, let's get outside and take life by the horns, because adventure awaits!

 (And time really doesn’t!)